TREYCSE/component-library/README.md

 [GA users only](https://git.generalassemb.ly/dc-wdi-react-redux/component-library-project)

 ## Description
 Sky travel companion UI design is built using React and Storybook.
-There are three pages
+There are three pages: Home, SIGN UP, and LOG IN.
+The Home page includes the logo and the buttons to the two other pages.
+The SIGN UP page includes  the logo and 4 text boxes for the user to enter their Full Name, Email, Password and password confirmation.
+Lastly, the LOG IN page incldes the logo and two text boxes to gather the user's Full Name and Password.

 ## Mock App - Sky Travel Companion